DataDog/chaos-controller/CONTRIBUTING.md

 To deploy changes made to the controller code or chart, run the `make lima-redeploy` command that will run the following targets:

-- `make lima-build` to build the chaos-controller images
+- `make lima-push-all` to build the chaos-controller images locally, and push them into the k3s cluster
 - `make lima-install` to render and apply the chaos-controller helm chart
 - `make lima-restart` to restart the chaos-controller manager pod